Autonomation, Not Automation: Activities and Needs of European Fact-checkers as a Basis for Designing Human-Centered AI Systems: Results and findings: Interviews with fact-checkers

-The evaluation of the claims is considered an activity that requires human judgment.
-In our region as well as throughout the world~\cite{noauthor_challenges_2020, micallef_true_2022, juneja_human_2022}, this activity requires communication with people.
-Fact-checkers regard domain experts as important sources of information.
-Sometimes, fact-checkers confront authors of the checked content, asking them to back up their claims or respond to fact-checks.
-Communication also involves requesting or clarifying data from government officials and press agencies to request or clarify data—a step that can significantly delay the process, as such officials tend to be highly cautious in their statements.
+Content evaluation is widely regarded as an activity that requires human judgment.
+Both in our region and globally~\cite{noauthor_challenges_2020, micallef_true_2022, juneja_human_2022}, this process depends heavily on communication with people.
+Fact-checkers view domain experts as valuable sources of information, and at times, they contact the authors of disputed content to request evidence or responses to fact-checks.
+They also engage with government officials and press agencies to request or clarify data—a step that can significantly delay the process, as such officials tend to be highly cautious in their statements.
 This reliance on interpersonal communication and expert input underscores the complexity of content evaluation and represents a key obstacle to its automation.

-Nevertheless, while evaluation itself resists full automation, fact-checkers view \emph{evidence retrieval}—a time- and labor-intensive stage, viewed by fact-checkers as a potential candidate for autonomation, is \emph{evidence retrieval}.
-Basically, it involves the acquisition of \emph{primary sources} to achieve the maximum possible objectivity (Fig.~\ref{fig:credibility-veracity}).
-Our focus on human-information interaction enabled us to go deeper into the specific resources that the fact-checkers use.
+Nevertheless, while evaluation itself resists full automation, fact-checkers view \emph{evidence retrieval}—a time- and labor-intensive stage—as a promising candidate for technological support and partial automation.
+Evidence retrieval involves the acquisition of \emph{primary sources} to achieve the maximum possible objectivity (Fig.~\ref{fig:credibility-veracity}).
+Our focus on human-information interaction enabled us to go deeper into the specific resources that the fact-checkers use for evidence retrieval.
 The textual sources involve mostly official data (as statistics), official information on the websites of governments, private companies, and NGOs, or original research studies.
 A fact-checker (P3) describes the process:

-\begin{quote} \emph{``We have to find the right source for the data, such as in the Polish statistical bureau, central controller's office, Eurostat\ldots{} If the claim is not about data, we try to find facts or proof since as journalists, we can be sued for everything we write\ldots{} It is not just debunking whether {[}the claim{]} is true or not\ldots{} Lots of claims are manipulative or partially true, \ldots{} Very often we use experts (such as in finance, energy, or climate) to evaluate~ information in statements - including implicit ones...
+\begin{quote} \emph{``We have to find the right source for the data, such as in the Polish statistical bureau, central controller's office, Eurostat\ldots{} If the claim is not about data, we try to find facts or proof since as journalists, we can be sued for everything we write\ldots{} It is not just debunking whether {[}the claim{]} is true or not\ldots{} Lots of claims are manipulative or partially true, \ldots{} Very often we use experts (such as in finance, energy, or climate) to evaluate~ information in statements -- including implicit ones...
 The media is not our sources, they are good for background or if someone said something in the media.''} \end{quote}